FaiazRahman100/FaiazRahman100/README.md

              • NewsAPI.org API for real-time news articles and features pagination for enhanced browsing. <br>
 `- BJIT Xpress - Bus seat booking app for iOS devices` - `2023` <br>
 An intuitive app enabling users to view and book available seats on, check bus availability, and access booking history.
 Provides real-time information on seats booked by other passengers. <br>
-             • Technology used: SwiftUI, CoreLocation, CoreData and CloudKit. <br>
+             • Technology used: SwiftUI, CoreLocation, CoreData, and CloudKit. <br>
-             • SwiftUI for modern and declarative user interface development. <br>
+             • SwiftUI for modern and declarative user interface development. <br>
 `- Basha Koi - Rental Property Finder` - `2021` <br>
-”Basha Koi” helps users to easily search for addresses, square footage, house numbers, and rental prices in various areas, simplifying the process of finding their ideal rental property. <br>
+”Basha Koi” helps users easily search for addresses, square footage, house numbers, and rental prices in various areas, simplifying the process of finding their ideal rental property. <br>
              • Technology used: UIKit, CoreData. <br>

 ## 📝 Publication